 As described in their audit report included in our annual report on Form 10-K for the year ended September 30, 2016 filed on December 29, 2016 with the SEC, as amended to date, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2016 of \$147.4 million and \$4.6 million of indebtedness that is due on demand.
 We will need to raise substantial additional capital to fund our planned future operations, commence Phase 3 clinical trials, receive approval for and commercialize ONS-3010 and ONS-1045 and continue to develop our other pipeline candidates.
-We plan to finance our future operations with a combination of proceeds from current and potential future collaborations, the issuance of equity securities, the issuance of additional debt, revenues from potential future product sales, if any, and other strategic alternatives.
+We plan to finance our future operations with a combination of proceeds from current and potential future collaborations, the issuance of equity securities, the issuance of additional debt, and revenues from potential future product sales, if any.
 There are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of ONS-3010, ONS-1045 or any other current or future biosimilar product candidates.
 If we are unable to secure adequate additional funding, our business, operating results, financial condition and cash flows may be materially and adversely affected.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.

-Our current cash resources as of March 31, 2017 and the proceeds from our April 2017 note and warrant issuance are expected to fund our operations through May 2017.
-To provide additional working capital, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline product candidates and other opportunities.
-While we are actively pursuing these transactions and intend to conclude one or more of them in the near-term, there can be no assurance that these future funding efforts will be successful.
+Our current cash resources as of June 30, 2017 along with the \$2.5 million of cash proceeds received in July and August 2017 from licensing the emerging market rights to ONS-1045 will be sufficient to fund our operations through September 2017.
+In conjunction with the July 2017 ONS-1045 emerging markets license agreement, we entered into a binding exclusivity agreement with the same third party for a potential strategic transaction to provide funding to support our development programs.
+While we are actively pursuing this transaction, there is no guarantee that we will be able to enter into a definitive agreement with this party.
 If we are not successful in raising additional capital or entering into one or more licensing and/or co-development rights agreements or other opportunities, we will be required to further scale back our plans and place certain activities on hold as we explore other alternatives.

 We do not have any products approved for sale and we have only generated limited revenue from our collaboration agreements.
 We have incurred operating losses and negative operating cash flows since inception and there is no assurance that we will ever achieve profitable operations, and if achieved, that profitable operations will be sustained.
-Our net loss for the six months ended March 31, 2017 was \$27.1 million.
+Our net loss for the nine months ended June 30, 2017 was \$32.5 million.
 We also had net losses of \$53.3 million and \$47.4 million for the years ended September 30, 2016 and 2015, respectively.
-In addition, development activities, clinical and preclinical testing and commercialization of our product candidates will require significant additional financing.
+Our development activities, clinical and preclinical testing and commercialization of our product candidates will require significant additional financing.